Palmcricket Frequently Asked Questions

 Dev Oberholzer, the author of Palmcricket, was born in Bloemfontein, South Africa and completed high school at Grey College.
 He holds a BSc in civil engineering (Witwatersrand) and MSc in transportation (Leeds).

-He is proficient in several computer languages (Assembler, Basic, C, Delphi, Fortran, etc.) and writes for the Windows 32 bit and Palm OS platforms.
+Dev is proficient in several computer languages (Assembler, Basic, C, Delphi, Fortran, etc.) and writes for the Windows 32 bit and Palm OS platforms.

 In the early 1990's, he was instrumental in establishing a junior cricket section at Alberton Cricket Club, where he was chairman of the junior section for five years.
 From 1998, he spent another five years managing and umpiring club and school cricket matches.
 It was during this time that he developed Palmcricket at the "coal face".
 In his opinion, club cricket at junior level thrives only because of the volunteer commitment of parents: "These people offer their services willingly and without financial reward to organise, coach and umpire literally hundreds of junior club matches every weekend.
 Without their involvement, there would be no junior club cricket."

-Copyright © 2001-2005 Multi-Media Publications (Pty) Ltd - All rights reserved
+Copyright © 2001-2010 Multi-Media Publications (Pty) Ltd - All rights reserved

-This page was last updated on 05 September 2005 at 15:55 South African Time (GMT + 2:00)
+This page was last updated on 4 May 2010 at 15:58 South African Time (GMT + 2:00)